harobed/opinionated-microservice-deployment-guideline/README.md

 **Third step**

-When first and second step is totally stable and mastered by the team **and that you have scalability need** then migrate your production environment to [Kubernetes](https://kubernetes.io/)
+Deploy your microservice app on [Kubernetes](https://kubernetes.io/) only if:

+* you master the first and second steps
+* and your app need scalability

 **fourth step**